step-security/ai-codewise/README.md

 4. [Python code](https://github.com/step-security/ai-codewise-demo/pull/4) vulnerable to server-side request forgery (SSRF)
 5. [C# code](https://github.com/step-security/ai-codewise-demo/pull/1) vulnerable to command injection

+## Support for private repositories

+To use AI-CodeWise on a private repository, please [join the beta](https://www.stepsecurity.io/contact).

 ## Limitations

 - AI-CodeWise will only review changes if the total number of file changes in a pull request is less than 10.
-- AI-CodeWise will only review changes if the total characters in the changes are less than 20K.
+- AI-CodeWise will only review changes in a file if the total characters in the diff is less than approximately 10K.
-- AI-CodeWise only works for public repositories as of now.
-To use on a private repository, please join the beta.